nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-09-MibiNet-CEPLAS-StartYourARC/Block04-ARCYourOwnData.md

 💡 Make sure that no ARC exists at  `https://git.nfdi4plants.org/<YourUserName>/<YourARC>`.
 Otherwise you will sync to that ARC.

+💡 Use no spaces in your ARC's name

 ![bg right:30% w:450](ARCitect-Quickstart/arcitect-ARCPanel.png)

 ---